-Data category Details required Carcass persistence trials For each carcass used in a carcass persistence trial at a wind energy facility, provide the following information: The category of carcass - i.e. large bird, medium bird, small bird, small bat, flying-fox Carcass - the species of carcass The date the carcass was put in place The turbine it was closest to Vegetation - virtually none, short or sparse vegetation, dense or long vegetation Vegetation - vinctually none, short of sparse vegetation, dense of long vegetation Pest control etc. - date and details of any pest control that could impact carcass persistence rates, e.g. rabbit control, fox baiting, or other activities such as lambing under turbines, carrion removal The number of days the carcass was checked and frequency of checks and/or the timing of camera trap deployment and checks after deployment.
-For each check: - Date Weather - general weather conditions since previous check - e.g. temperature and rainfall (as these will affect decomposition rates) Condition of carcass - e.g. intact, partly scavenged, remnants only (e.g. feathers) or completely removed.
-Mortality surveys For each mortality survey undertaken at a wind energy facility, collect the following data - record information on all surveys irrespective of whether carcasses were located.
-Date of survey The number of turbines searched Were turbines cleared of existing carcasses prior to commencement of scheduled were tarbines cleared or existing carcasses prior to commencement or scheduled searches?
-If so, how many days prior to the search?
-Pest control, etc. - date and details of any pest control that could impact observation rates, e.g. rabbit control, fox baiting, or other activities such as lambing under turbines, carrion removal.
-Weather conditions on the day of the survey For each individual turbine searched: - Turbine number - Searcher's name - Dog's name if used Search method - describe the search method, including duration of search, transect width, shape of search area, distance out from base, if GPS track was taken, etc. Search area - estimated total area searched in square metres Percentage of area searched that was bare ground Percentage of area searched that was short or sparse vegetation Percentage of area that was long or dense vegetation Percentage of time the turbine was operational over the past 5 days Percentage of time the turbine was operational over the past 30 days Total number of carcasses detected in this search at this turbine.
-For each carcass: - Species - Condition - injured, intact carcass, partial remains, scavenged, feathers only, etc. - GPS location - Distance to turbine base Direction to turbine base (bearing) Concernent identified the appealer?
-Carcass identifier - who identified the species?
-Vegetation within general vicinity of carcass - bare ground, short or sparse vegetation, dense or long vegetation
+Data category Details required Carcass For each carcass used in a carcass persistence trial at a wind energy facility, provide the persistence trials following information: • The category of carcass - i.e. large bird, medium bird, small bird, small bat, flying-fox • Carcass - the species of carcass • The date the carcass was put in place • The turbine it was closest to • Vegetation - virtually none, short or sparse vegetation, dense or long vegetation Pest control etc. - date and details of any pest control that could impact carcass persistence rates, e.g. rabbit control, fox baiting, or other activities such as lambing under turbines, carrion removal • The number of days the carcass was checked and frequency of checks and/or the timing of camera trap deployment and checks after deployment. • For each check: - Date - Weather - general weather conditions since previous check - e.g. temperature and rainfall (as these will affect decomposition rates) - Condition of carcass - e.g. intact, partly scavenged, remnants only (e.g. feathers) or completely removed.
+Mortality surveys For each mortality survey undertaken at a wind energy facility, collect the following data record information on all surveys irrespective of whether carcasses were located. • Date of survey · The number of turbines searched · Were turbines cleared of existing carcasses prior to commencement of scheduled searches?
+If so, how many days prior to the search? • Pest control, etc. - date and details of any pest control that could impact observation rates, e.g. rabbit control, fox baiting, or other activities such as lambing under turbines, carrion • Weather conditions on the day of the survey • For each individual turbine searched: Turbine number - Searcher's name - Dog's name if used - Search method - describe the search method, including duration of search, transect width, shape of search area, distance out from base, if GPS track was taken, etc. - Search area - estimated total area searched in square metres - Percentage of area searched that was bare ground - Percentage of area searched that was short or sparse vegetation - Percentage of area that was long or dense vegetation - Percentage of time the turbine was operational over the past 5 days - Percentage of time the turbine was operational over the past 30 days - Total number of carcasses detected in this search at this turbine. • For each carcass: Species - Condition - injured, intact carcass, partial remains, scavenged, feathers only, etc. - GPS location - Distance to turbine base - Direction to turbine base (bearing) - Carcass identifier - who identified the species? - Vegetation within general vicinity of carcass - bare ground, short or sparse vegetation, dense or long vegetation